 - 1 tbsp vanilla extract

-- Whisk coconut milk, syrup, coffee, vanilla extract and starch well.
+- Whisk the coconut milk, maple syrup, coffee, vanilla extract, and starch until completely smooth.